HarleyJiang67/recipe/README.md

 # recipe
-This is a short decrption about the recipe
+This is a short description of the Shrimp Avocado Salad

-October 22
-Created instruction. txt
-Added a title to instruction. txt
+This low-carb Shrimp Avocado Salad is made with only a few simple ingredients with a zesty lime olive oil dressing that adds a fresh flavor!